patricioconti/patricioconti/README.md

 Nope.

-📱My main defect is that my experience in developing mobile applications with Android (Kotlin) is less than a year.
+📱My main defect is that my experience in developing mobile applications with Android (Kotlin) is a little over a year.
 That doesn't make me feel good or bad.
 It simply is.

 If this is a problem, maybe you should stop reading here.